Rickard Rakell: Anaheim Ducks

 Upon returning to the Ducks for the 2019–20 season, Rakell was reunited with Silfverberg and teammate Adam Henrique on an offensive line.
 Although Rakell proved to still be a productive player, he was unable to match the significant impact he had during previous seasons.
-He began the season strong, maintaining a five-game point streak through 22 October.
-By 2 November, Rakell had collected two goals and six assists for eight points and a +10 rating over 11 games.
+He began the season strong, maintaining a five-game point streak through 22 October 2019.
+By 2 November, Rakell had collected two goals and six assists for eight points and a plus-10 rating over 11 games.
 Later that month, he played in his 400th career NHL game during a loss to the Oilers on 11 November.
 Following a 4–1 loss to the Philadelphia Flyers on 17 December, Rakell moved into ninth on the franchise's all-time power-play goals list with 27.
-Although he would miss six games with a sprained wrist, Rakell returned to the lineup on 7 January ranked third on the Ducks in goals, points, and assists.
-However, he soon experienced a 15 game goalless drought before being reunited with Silfverberg and Henrique.
+Although he would miss six games with a sprained wrist, Rakell returned to the lineup on 7 January 2020, ranked third on the Ducks in goals, points, and assists.
+However, he soon experienced a 15-game goalless drought before being reunited with Silfverberg and Henrique.
 Upon reuniting, Rakell tallied one goal and four assists over three consecutive games.
 When the NHL paused play due to the COVID-19 pandemic, Rakell had tallied 15 goals and 27 assists for 42 points while also recording a team-leading 186 shots on goal and 81 hits through 65 games.

 Rakell returned for the shortened 2020–21 season on the cusp of various milestones, including his 500th career NHL game.
 He began the season on the Ducks' top line alongside Getzlaf and rookie Sonny Milano, although they only combined for one point through the first four games.
-The Ducks continued to lack scoring as the season continued, and by 17 February, Rakell and Max Comtois were the only skaters who had scored at least seven points.
+The Ducks continued to lack scoring as the season continued, and by 17 February 2021, Rakell and Max Comtois were the only skaters who had scored at least seven points.
 Although he would then experience a scoring drought that was snapped on 27 February, Rakell still led the team with 61 shots on goal.
 On 8 March, Rakell recorded his second straight three-point game and his first multi-goal contest of the season.
-He became the fourth Ducks player since 2009-10 to post consecutive games with three or more points and the eighth player in franchise history to record three points in consecutive games.
+He became the fourth Ducks player since 2009–10 to post consecutive games with three or more points and the eighth player in franchise history to record three points in consecutive games.
 He continued to find success in March and experienced a six-game point streak with five goals and seven assists.
 Although he missed four games in April with an upper-body injury, Rakell continued to put up points and became the second Duck to tally 20 points on the season.
-By April 16, he had accumulated eight goals and 15 assists for 23 points.
+By 16 April, he had accumulated eight goals and 15 assists for 23 points.
 Rakell finished the season tied with Trevor Zegras for second on the team with 0.54 points per game.